Multipass Tutorial - macOS

 Create a customised instance

-Multipass has a great feature to help us get started creating customised instances.
-Let’s open a terminal and run the command multipass find
+Multipass has a great feature to help you get started with creating customised instances.
+Open a terminal and run the multipass find command.
+The result shows a list of all images you can currently launch through Multipass.

 $ multipass find